olizzh0105/review-data-source-analysis/README.md

 ## Practical Testing

-In addition to secondary research, several lightweight Python tests were conducted.
+In addition to secondary research, several lightweight Python tests were conducted during Phase I.

 The purpose was **not to build a production scraper**, but to compare the initial technical feasibility of the three platforms.